dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 - Outcome of Task: xxx

 ### Task 3: Search a Hackathon
-- Description: Create a view for a user to search the hackathon.
+- Description: Create a view for a user to search the list of available hackathons.
-- How to Evaluate: A user can search for a Hackathon, if found, hackathon or list of related hackathon(only public) is shown in this page
+- How to Evaluate: A user can search for a Hackathon by name, if found, hackathon or list of related hackathon(only public) is shown in this page
 - Outcome of Task: xxx

 ### Task 4: Search a private Hackathon
 - Description: Create a view for a user to search a private hackathon i.e. via some token
 - How to Evaluate: A user can search for a private Hackathon, he should use some private token to search.
 This will return hackathon details if found.
+If he/she put wrong token then an error message will show up.
 - Outcome of Task: xxx

 ### Task 5: Voting System
-- Description: A user can give vote to all submitted proposals they would like to work on.
+- Description: Create a view where a user can give votes to all submitted proposals they would like to work on.
 - How to Evaluate: A user can give vote to all submitted proposals for a Hackathon.
 - Outcome of Task: xxx

 ### Task 6: Seed Required Data
 - Description: Data for sample proposal and sample Hackathon will be provided in the database.
-- How to Evaluate: The database will be disigned as class diagram says with model validation and test data.
+- How to Evaluate: The database will be designed as class diagram says with model validation and test data.
 - Outcome of Task: xxx

 ## Tasks: Saurab Dulal